bjorn-fischer/fss-tools/README.md

 concepts for the cgroup hierarchy, and it does not like other players messing with `/sys/fs/cgroup`.
 Actually, systemd takes away the whole cgroup feature from the system administrator completely.
 One can register a service and have systemd delegate cgroup resource control for that cgroup subtree only.
-And that's is.
+And that's it.

+#### Divide et impera

 `systemd-cgls(1)` shows the cgroup structure as set up initially by systemd itself.
 `-.slice` is the root slice, which is divided into the `user.slice` and the `system.slice`.